dph22/dph22.github.io/README.md

 ## Key Publications

-Henriques, D.P. (forthcoming) “'Nuclear Power?
-No Thanks!': The Smiling Sun logo and other graphic designs in the anti-nuclear global protests since the 1970s”.
-Place and publisher to be announced.

 Henriques, D.P.
 (2022) “Collide, Accelerate, and Invite Artists as Guests: 10 years of art and science collaborations at CERN”, in Book of Abstracts EASST 2022 Politics of Technoscientific Futures, Madrid July 6-9.
 Madrid: European Association for the Study of Science and Technology, p.
 359. [Available online](https://easst2022.org/programbook.asp).